York, Upper Canada: History

-When Europeans first arrived at the site of York, the vicinity was inhabited by the Iroquoian Seneca tribe (from the Five Nations Iroquois of New York State), who by then had displaced the Wyandot (Huron) tribes that had occupied the region for centuries before c.
+When Europeans first arrived at the site of York, the vicinity was inhabited by the Seneca people (from the Five Nations Haudenosaunee of New York State), who by then had displaced the Wendat (Huron) tribes that had occupied the region for centuries before c.
 1600.
-By 1701, the Iroquoian villages that had been established along the north shore of Lake Ontario during the sixteenth century had been abandoned.
+By 1701, the Haudenosaunee villages that had been established along the north shore of Lake Ontario during the sixteenth century had been abandoned.
 The Algonkian Mississaugas then moved into the York region, created alliances with the former Iroquoian residents, and established their own settlements; one near the former Seneca village of Teiaiagon on the Humber River.

 The name Toronto is derived from indigenous sources.
 A portage route from Lake Ontario to Lake Huron running through this point, the Toronto Carrying-Place Trail, led to widespread use of the name.
-The word "toronto", meaning "plenty" appears in a French lexicon of the Huron language in 1632, and it appeared on French maps referring to various locations, including Georgian Bay, Lake Simcoe, and several rivers.
+The word "toronto", meaning "plenty" appears in a French lexicon of the Wendat language in 1632, and it appeared on French maps referring to various locations, including Georgian Bay, Lake Simcoe, and several rivers.
 In Mohawk, the word tkaronto, meant "place where trees stand in the water".
-It refers to the northern end of what is now Lake Simcoe, where the Huron and preceding inhabitants had planted tree saplings to corral fish.
+It refers to the northern end of what is now Lake Simcoe, where the Wendat and preceding inhabitants had planted tree saplings to corral fish.

 The shoreline was likely sandy and parts sloping down to Lake Ontario (see Geography of Toronto).
 The original shoreline followed what is now Front Street.
 Everything now south of Front Street is the result of land fill.
 The Toronto Islands were still connected to the mainland.
 It was wooded, with marshes in what is now Ashbridge's Bay and the then natural mouth of the Don (Keating Channel did not exist yet).
 Other than Lake Ontario, other waterways into old town included the Don and several other small creeks, such as Garrison Creek, Russell Creek and Taddle Creek.

 Depiction of Fort Rouillé, a French trading post, c.
 1750s.

 Between 1710 and 1750, French traders established two trading posts on the Humber River, Magasin Royale, and Fort Toronto.
 The success of Fort Toronto led the French to build Fort Rouillé on the current Exhibition grounds in 1750.
 It only lasted until 1759, abandoned after the fall of Fort Niagara, when the French retreated to Montreal.
 The British arrived the next year with an army to secure the location.
 The British claimed all of New France after the 1763 Treaty of Paris, and extended the province of Quebec to present-day Ontario.